KarryRen/MgRL-CE/README.md

 - **UCI electricity dataset**.
 Could be downloaded from [**HERE**](https://archive.ics.uci.edu/dataset/321/electricityloaddiagrams20112014) !

-  > The UCI electricity dataset collects the electricity consumption (kWh) every 15 minutes of 321 clients from 2012 to 2014.
+  > The UCI electricity dataset collects the electricity consumption (kWh) every 15 minutes of 370 clients from 2011 to 2014.
 This study aims to **predict the daily consumption of each client**.
-This work splits train, val, test datasets with 24, 6, 6 months separatly.
+I split Train, Valid and Test datasets with 36, 6 and 6 months separatly.
 The granularity of input features is 1 day, 12 hours, 4 hours, 1 hour, and 15 minutes.

 - **CSI300 stock dataset**.
 Updating 🔥.